 • Cook the pasta: Cook egg noodles according to package instructions.
 Drain and pour into the prepared 9×13 pan.

-• Make the crumb topping: In bowl combine bread crumbs, melted butter and parmesan cheese. set aside.
+• Make the crumb topping: In bowl combine 1 cup breadcrumbs, 3 Tablespoons melted butter and 1/2 cup parmesan cheese.
+Set aside.

 • Make the filling: Heat large skillet on medium-high heat.
-Add oil and cook onions and celery until softened.
-Add peas/carrots, garlic and chicken broth.
+Add 2 Tablespoons oil and cook onions and celery until softened.
+Add peas/carrots, garlic and 2 cups chicken broth.
 Stir and bring mixture to a simmer.

-• Whisk flour into the milk, then add the whisked mixture into the simmering pan with the veggies and broth.
-Stirring regularly, cook until mixture thickens, then add tuna, salt and pepper.
+• Whisk 1/4 cup flour into the 1 cup of milk, then add the whisked mixture into the simmering pan with the veggies and broth.
+Stirring regularly, cook until mixture thickens, then add 12 oz. tuna, 1/2 teaspoon salt and 1/2 teaspoon pepper.
 Remove from heat and taste the mixture.
 Add more salt/pepper if needed.

-• Bake for about 20-25 minutes or until bubbly and crispy brown.
+• Bake at 400°F for about 20-25 minutes or until bubbly and crispy brown.
 Serve warm.

 Video